bbauska/UofM-Inter-with-JavaScript/readme.md

 what it will do is it will return a number between 0 and 1, so 0.25, 0.5, 0.75, we want to take that number and we want to take the length of this array.
 If I have an array with five file names in it, I want to pick a number such as 0, 1, 2, 3 or 4.
-I don\'t want to go beyond 4 because that\'s too big, all right?
-And I don\'t want to go less than 0 because that\'s too small.
+I don&apos;t want to go beyond 4 because that&apos;s too big, all right?
+And I don&apos;t want to go less than 0 because that&apos;s too small.
 So I find out how long the array is using **options.length,** then I multiply that by a number between 0 and 1.
-And then the last little thing it does right here, this **Math.floor,** that\'s going to change it into the integer, all right?
-It\'s kind of funky, there\'s some math going on, trust me on this, all right?
+And then the last little thing it does right here, this **Math.floor,** that&apos;s going to change it into the integer, all right?
+It&apos;s kind of funky, there&apos;s some math going on, trust me on this, all right?

 Now this part of the code picks either **bacon_in_the_woods** or **bend_in_the_road** or **lake_view**, perfect.
 But remember, in our code, in our HTML code, we need to have that folder name too, right?
-All of our images are in a folder called **images**, so we take images and we concatenate, that\'s the fancy word for squish together.
-We concatenate the word images/with one of these file names, now we\'re going to go in and I\'m using **document.querySelector** and I\'m using
-\"**header_image**\".
-Again, remember, if you use **document.getElementById**, you wouldn\'t need this hashtag, but I do.
+All of our images are in a folder called **images**, so we take images and we concatenate, that&apos;s the fancy word for squish together.
+We concatenate the word images/with one of these file names, now we&apos;re going to go in and I&apos;m using **document.querySelector** and I&apos;m using &quot;**header_image**&quot;.
+Again, remember, if you use **document.getElementById**, you wouldn&apos;t need this hashtag, but I do.
-I\'ve grabbed that one little element in the **DOM** and then I set its source attribute to whatever my random image is.
-And for now, I\'m setting the alt attribute to blank.
-This isn\'t the best for accessibility wise, but it is really just a decorative image.
-And by including the alt attribute, I\'m still saying, \"hey, there\'s an image here, but it\'s not important, I\'m letting you know that it\'s really something you can skip over.\"
+I&apos;ve grabbed that one little element in the **DOM** and then I set its source attribute to whatever my random image is.
+And for now, I&apos;m setting the alt attribute to blank.
+This isn&apos;t the best for accessibility wise, but it is really just a decorative image.
+And by including the alt attribute, I&apos;m still saying, &quot;hey, there&apos;s an image here, but it&apos;s not important, I&apos;m letting you know that it&apos;s really something you can skip over.&quot;
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 224. test, inspect element image (136) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">